-4.1 Soft Computing Model for Plan Recognition
+4.1 Soft computing model

 It is generally difficult to derive conclusions about the agent's (enemy's) intentions from a chaotic, uncertain and complex environment.
-To achieve agility, military commanders need to have good predictive situation awareness.
+To achieve agility, military commanders need to have good (predictive) situation awareness.
 Recognition of threats gives users, military commanders in this case, hints about what the agent is going to do next, provided relevant sensor information and a priori knowledge about the enemy.

-The goal of plan recognition is to derive a threat estimate given information about an agent's (hostile force's) plan estimates that gives clues about threats that own (friendly) forces may be exposed to.
+The goal of PIR is to derive a threat estimate given information about an agent's (hostile force's) plan estimates that gives clues about threats that own (friendly) forces may be exposed to.
 In the next step we use this information for prioritization of automatic sensor management.

-Plan recognition requires modeling of a priori, knowledge, using (dynamical) sensor data and finally inferring a qualified guess of enemy intentions.
-To infer (modeled) knowledge with dynamical information we use Dynamic Bayesian Network (DBN).
-We fuzzify sensor data and use normalized membership functions as the subjective probability measure in DBN nodes.
+PIR requires modeling of a priori knowledge, using (dynamical) sensor data and finally inferring a qualified guess of enemy intentions.
+To infer knowledge with dynamical information we use a DBN, see [2].

+We fuzzify sensor data and use fuzzy membership degree as the subjective probability measure in DBN nodes.
 The output is a probability distribution of the plan alternatives on different abstraction levels.
-Plan recognition is important to see in light of enemy capabilities, our force capabilities and the strategic value for the enemy of attacking us.
-To date our DBN models have only one node that models this aspect (Force Balance).
+PIR is important to see in light of enemy capabilities, our force capabilities and the strategic value for the attacking enemy.
+To date our DBN models have only one node (force balance) that models this aspect.
 We hope that in future work we will have more sophisticated models that handle this capability/cost/utility/strategic value issue.
-A promising approach could be game theoretic approaches proposed by [5].
+A challenging approach for reasoning about other agents' reasoning, i.e. Game Theory [9], could be used to improve plan recognition.

-4.1.1 DBN Component
+4.1.1 DBN component

-The DBN model's abstraction levels are corresponding to a hierarchical organisation structure of an enemy company that is considered as a higher level agent in this case.
+The DBN model's abstraction levels are corresponding to a hierarchical organization structure of an enemy company that is considered as a higher level agent in this case.
 It consists of three tank platoons, each platoon containing three tanks that are agents of the lowest (abstraction) level in this model.
-For each abstraction level there is a certain set of plans for that level.
-Those plans are influenced by plans at higher abstraction levels.
+For each abstraction level there is a certain set of plausible plans for that level.
+Those plans are influenced by plans on higher abstraction levels.
 The simplest plans, the atoms, consist only of a set of actions.
-In this example the simplest plan is the set of tank (group) actions.
-More complex plans consist of other plans, also referred to as subplans, or a mixture of sub-plans and actions.
+In this example the simplest plans are platoon actions.
+More complex plans consist of other plans, also referred to as sub-plans, or a mixture of sub-plans and actions.
 Higher level plans invoke lower level plans down to their actions.

-IAs that we described in Section 3 is used for representation of fused information.
-The relations between such agents should follow the abstraction levels modelled in DBN.
+The IAs that we described in Section 3 are used for representation of fused information.
+The relations between such agents should follow the abstraction levels modelled in the DBN.
 In our DBN model an information agent is a part of a DBN that contains information or a qualified estimate of the corresponding (hostile) agents plans.

-4.1.2 Fuzzy Component
+4.1.2 Fuzzy component

-An important part of plan recognition is the use of fuzzified sensor data.
-This process takes sensor data as input and returns values for some of the nodes in DBN.
-E.g., modelling connection between plans and behaviour patterns is performed in DBN.
-However, we need qualified guesses about those patterns that may contain uncertainty given sensor data.
+An important part of PIR is the use of fuzzified sensor data.
+This process takes sensor data as input.
+Calculated fuzzy set membership degrees are translated into a corresponding node in the DBN.

+By using fuzzy functions conclusions can be drawn about e.g. elusive behavior patterns.
+Given uncertain data, we need qualified guesses about some patterns.
 Some behaviour patterns give support for certain plan hypotheses.
-The fuzzification process performs classification of patterns into different fuzzy sets of pattern types.
+Actually, the fuzzification process performs classification of patterns into different fuzzy sets of pattern types.

 There are also some other values of interest such as a fuzzified notion of how long time it takes for the enemy to reach us.
 Therefore we define the fuzzy sets short time to impact and long time to impact.
-Fuzzy functions for each variable are designed so that the sum of membership degrees is equal to one and they correspond to the discrete states (subjective probabilities) of the Bayesian variable "time to impact" in the DBN.
+Those fuzzy sets define a family fuzzy set corresponding to the DBN variable time to impact.

-4.2 Sensor management (process adaption)
+4.2 Sensor management